AdobeDocs/campaign-classic.en/help/integrations/using/importing-and-exporting-audiences.md

 The audience is imported via a technical workflow.
 The imported list contains elements that can be reconciled using the AMC Data source.
 The elements that are not recognized by Adobe Campaign are not imported.

-The import process takes 24-36 hours to synchronize, when segments are imported directly from People core service or Audience Manager.
+The import process takes 24-36 hours to synchronize, when segments are imported directly from Audience Manager.
 After this period, you will be able to find and use your new audience in Adobe Campaign.

 >[!NOTE]
 >
->If you are importing audiences from Adobe Analytics to Adobe Campaign, these audiences need to be first shared in People Core Service or Audience Manager.
+>If you are importing audiences from Adobe Analytics to Adobe Campaign, these audiences need to be first shared in Audience Manager.
 This process takes 12-24 hours, which must be added to the 24-36 hours synchronization with Campaign.
 >
 >In that specific case, audience sharing timeframe can be up to 60 hours.
-For more information on Adobe Analytics audience sharing in People Core service and Audience manager, refer to [Adobe Analytics documentation](https://experienceleague.adobe.com/docs/analytics/components/segmentation/segmentation-workflow/seg-publish.html).
+For more information on Adobe Analytics audience sharing in Audience manager, refer to [Adobe Analytics documentation](https://experienceleague.adobe.com/docs/analytics/components/segmentation/segmentation-workflow/seg-publish.html){target="_blank"}.

 The audience data is completely replaced every time it is synchronized.
 Only segments can be imported.
 Granular data including key-value pairs, traits and rules are not supported.

 ## Exporting an audience {#exporting-an-audience}

-You can export an audience from Adobe Campaign to Audience manager or People core service using a workflow.
+You can export an audience from Adobe Campaign to Audience manager using a workflow.
 The processes for creating and using a workflow are detailed in [this document](../../workflow/using/building-a-workflow.md).
-The exported audiences are saved as segments in People core service:
+The exported audiences are saved as segments:

 1. Create a new targeting workflow.
 1. Using the different activities available, target a set of recipients.